corwinm/glove-80-zmk-config/README.md

 ### Viewing the Keymap

-The generated keymap visualization is available at:
-- SVG: `keymap-drawer/glove80.svg`
-- YAML: `keymap-drawer/glove80.yaml`
+The keymap visualization can be viewed locally by running the draw script (see below), or downloaded from GitHub Actions artifacts:

+1. Go to the "Actions" tab in your repository
+2. Click on the "Draw ZMK keymaps" workflow
+3. Select a workflow run
+4. Download the "keymap-visualization" artifact which contains:
+   - `glove80.svg` - Visual representation of your keymap
+   - `glove80.yaml` - Parsed keymap in YAML format

 ### Generating Keymap Locally

-To regenerate the keymap visualization locally, you need [uv](https://docs.astral.sh/uv/) installed.
+To generate the keymap visualization locally, you need [uv](https://docs.astral.sh/uv/) installed.
 Then run:

 ```bash
 ./draw-keymap.sh
 ```

-This will parse the ZMK keymap and generate both the YAML representation and SVG visualization.
+This will parse the ZMK keymap and generate both the YAML representation and SVG visualization in the `keymap-drawer/` directory.

 ### Automated Generation

-The keymap visualization is automatically regenerated on every push that modifies:
+The keymap visualization is automatically generated on every push that modifies:
 - `config/*.keymap`
 - `config/*.dtsi`
 - `keymap_drawer.config.yaml`

-The GitHub Actions workflow will commit the updated files back to the repository.
+The GitHub Actions workflow will generate the files and upload them as build artifacts (they are not committed to the repository).

 ### Customization